What is a Hijab? Why do Muslim women wear Hijab ?

 1 Square hijab

 This is the easiest hijab to make.
 Take a fabric piece which is 45 inches wide.
 Measure the fabric 45 inch in length as well.
 Cut this square piece.
 Finish the fabric edges with any of the fabric edge finishes mentioned here.
+You can add beaded tassels and beaded border designs or any of the embroidery border designs on your hijab

 2 Triangular hijab